 To read more about the application process, please see the Graduate School’s website.

-The GRE test is required for admission to the M.A.
+The GRE test is not required for admission to the M.A.
 Program in Climate and Society.
-Students in countries where the test is not offered or available to them must include a note requesting a waiver as part of the application.

 6. Do I have to take the TOEFL?